EconForge/econforge.github.io/README.md

 The `liquid_tags` plugin comes with a few other useful snippets like that, so I encourage you to take a peek at its (brief) documentation

+## Uploading content

+To upload the content when you are done you simply need to make sure that you do `make html` and then execute `make github`.
+This will move the contents of the output directory to the root of the `master` branch and push to GitHub.

+The last step is to add the necessary things on the `real_content` branch and push it to origin.